autumn-info-442a/Homework1/Homework 5.md

 [S11] Alert must be displayed if/when settings fail to save
 - **Verification Process:** Inspect the function that is responsible for saving the settings and verify that it contains logic to display an alert when the settings fail to properly save.

+### Custom Messages [C]
+All visual/interaction testing will take place on the Settings HTML page.

+[C1] Users must be able to add their own custom message
+- **Verification Process:** Add a custom message and then see if it shows up in the custom messages table.
+Additionally, check to see if the local storage contains the message.

+[C2] Users must be able to add multiple custom messages
+- **Verification Process:** Add multiple messages and make sure they all display in the custom messages table and show up in the local storage.

+[C3] Users must be able to view their custom messages
+- **Verification Process:** Add a message and make sure it displays as it was written.

+[C4] Users must be able to edit their custom messages
+- **Verification Process:** Edit a message and make sure the corresponding row in the table updates to reflect it (along with checking the storage).

+[C5] Users must be able to remove their own custom messages
+- **Verification Process:** Remove the message and make sure the custom messages table no longer shows it and verify that on the local storage it is removed.

+[C6] Users must be able to set a maximum of 15 custom messages
+- **Verification Process:** Add messages one at a time up to 15.
+Check to see if adding an additional one fails or is prevented from being added in the first place.

+[C7] Users must not be able to add an empty message
+- **Verification Process:** Try to add an empty message, we expect an error alert to appear.
+If an empty message shows up in the storage, then the requirement is not met.

+[C8] A warning/alert must be displayed if the user attempts to add an empty message
+- See [C7]

+[C9] Custom messages must all belong to the same category
+- **Verification Process:** Disable custom messages and check to see if any of the custom messages are enabled by running a function that retrieves a random message for an x number of times.
+If any custom messages appear, then the requirement is not met.

+[C10] Custom messages must be able to be saved by clicking the “add” button
+- **Verification Process:** After entering a custom message and clicking “add”, check the local storage to see if the message is contained in there.

+[C11] All messages must have a character limit of 50
+- **Verification Process:** Adding a message with more than 50 characters should expect an error alert.
+Having one not show up (and having the message show up in the storage) means the requirement is not met.

+### Watch Threshold [W]:
+[W1] User must be able to set the videos watched threshold for displaying a message
+- **Verification Process:** Run the iCare extension, open settings window, and adjust Message Frequency dropdown to 1.
+Click save settings and close the iCare settings window.
+Exit Chrome browser and open new Chrome browser.
+- **Inspection:** Open iCare extension, open settings window, and check to ensure 2 is the selected/displayed value for Message Frequency.
+Additionally, watch enough YouTube Kids videos to meet the threshold and prompt a message to appear.
+Repeat for all other Message Frequency values (2-5).

+[W2] Videos watched threshold must range from 1 to 5 videos
+- **Verification Process:** Run the iCare extension and open settings window.
+Click Message Frequency dropdown.
+- **Inspection:** Check to ensure dropdown values range from 1-5 (integer).